-The sidestand is located on the left side of the frame.
+of the frame.
 Raise the sidestand or lower it with your foot while holding the vehicle upright.

 The built-in sidestand switch is part of the ignition circuit cut-off system, which cuts the ignition in certain situations.
-(See page 3-29 for an explanation of the ignition circuit cut-off system.)
+(See further down for an explanation of the ignition circuit cut-off system.)